-12.3.1 The term harassment includes, but is not limited to, slurs, jokes, and other verbal or physical conduct relating to a person's race, color, sex, religion, national origin, citizenship, age, disability, sexual orientation, and any other protected categories.

-12.3.2 Sexual harassment is defined by the Equal Employment Opportunity Commission (EEOC) as any unwelcome sexual advances, unwelcome requests for sexual advances, requests for sexual favors, unwelcome or offensive touching, and other unwelcome verbal or physical conduct of a sexual nature when:

-a.
-Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, or b.
-Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such person, or c.
-Such conduct has the purpose or effect of unreasonably interfering with an individual's job (work) performance or creates an intimidating, hostile, uncomfortable, or offensive working environment.

-12.3.3 Examples of conduct or behaviors that contribute to a hostile environment (and, are thereby prohibited by this policy) include:

-a.
-Unwelcome threats that impose a sexual quid pro quo;

-b.Discussing sexual activities;
+- 12.3.1 Harassment is unwelcome conduct that is based on race, color, religion, sex (including sexual orientation, gender identity, or pregnancy), national origin, older age (beginning at age 40), disability, or genetic information (including family medical history).
+It is unlawful to harass a person (an applicant or employee) because of that person's sex.
+FPC will take all reasonable steps necessary to prevent and eliminate unlawful harassment. - 12.3.2 Harassment becomes unlawful where - a. enduring the offensive conduct becomes a condition of continued employment, or - b. the conduct is severe or pervasive enough that a reasonable person would consider it intimidating, hostile, or abusive. - c.
+Petty slights, annoyances, and isolated incidents (unless extremely serious) will not rise to the level of illegality.
+To be unlawful, the conduct must create a work environment that would be intimidating, hostile, or offensive to reasonable people. - d.
+Offensive conduct may include, but is not limited to, offensive jokes, slurs; epithets or name calling; Physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance.
+Harassment can occur in a variety of circumstances, including, but not limited to, the following: - The harasser can be the victim's supervisor, a supervisor in another area, an agent of the employer, a co-worker, or a non-employee. - The victim does not have to be the person harassed, but can be anyone affected by the offensive conduct. - Unlawful harassment may occur without economic injury to, or discharge of, the victim. - 12.3.3 Sexual harassment is defined by the Equal Employment Opportunity Commission (EEOC) as any unwelcome sexual advances, requests for sexual favors, unwelcome or offensive touching, and other unwelcome verbal or physical conduct of a sexual nature when: - a.
+Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, or - b.
+Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such person, or - c.
+Such conduct has the purpose or effect of unreasonably interfering with an individual's job (work) performance or creates an intimidating, hostile, uncomfortable, or offensive working environment. - 12.3.4 Examples of conduct or behaviors that contribute to a hostile environment (and, are thereby prohibited by this policy) include: - a.
+Unwelcome threats that impose a sexual guid pro quo; - b.
+Discussing sexual activities; - c.
+Jokes, comments, other offensive and unwelcome behavior based on a person's age,